 So, you’ve done the hard yards and developed a fun, great-looking game with plenty of depth and a rich user experience.
 Now all you have to do is release it and watch the accolades and revenue flow in, right?

 If only it were that easy.
-This is the mentality that a lot of game industry veterans have, even those with a few decades of experience.
+This is the mentality that a lot of game industry veterans have, including those with a few decades of experience.
 In reality, that’s not surprising.
-The same thought process exists in commercial music production and movie making, and those have been around for almost a century now.
+The same thought process exists in commercial music and movie studios, and many of those have been around for almost a century or more now.

 The reality is, a great game alone won’t cut it.
-The odds of “hitting” just by having a great game and releasing it into the wild are kind of like buying a lottery ticket – huge reward, but a very low likelihood.
+The odds of “hitting it big” just by having a great game and releasing it into the wild are kind of like buying a lottery ticket – huge reward, but a very low likelihood of winning.
 Now, what if we told you there was a way to drastically improve your chances of winning that lottery?

-Everyone knows the logic of lotteries: extremely low chance of winning, extremely high reward.
-Releasing a mobile game is the same.
+Like the logic of lotteries - extremely low chance of winning, extremely high reward - your mobile game needs a little bit more to make it.
 There are hundreds of thousands of developers spread across the globe operating in a truly global competitive environment.
-On any given day you are up against U.S. and Swedish corporate powerhouses, "Wunderkinds" from Germany and two-person garage operations in Estonia or in Australia, all doing the same thing you are.
+On any given day you're up against from U.S. corporate powerhouses and "wunderkinds" in Germany to two-person garage operations in Estonia or in Australia that are all doing the same thing you are.